rero/rero-ils/CONTRIBUTING.rst

 ..
-    This file is part of REROILS.
+    This file is part of RERO ILS.
     Copyright (C) 2017 RERO.

-    REROILS is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+    RERO ILS is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-    REROILS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    RERO ILS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with REROILS; if not, write to the
+    You should have received a copy of the GNU General Public License along with RERO ILS; if not, write to the
     Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307, USA.